OpenSourceEconomics/grmpy/docs/source/tutorial.rst

 **ESTIMATION**

-Depending on the model specified, different input parameters are required.
+Depending on the model, different input parameters are required.

 **PARAMETRIC MODEL**